Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 - Contacts

-I like the location feature of Google Messages because while sending your location, it shows the nearby places to send if you like to meet at one of those locations.
+I like the location feature of Google Messages because sending your location shows the nearby places to send if you like to meet at one of those locations.

-Signal uses the open-source Signal Protocol, which is one of the most powerful and used by apps like WhatsApp and Facebook Messenger.
-Google Messages also uses the Signal Protocol to encrypt the RCS (chat features) messages.
+Google Messages also uses the Signal Protocol to encrypt the RCS messages.

 Limitations

-There are certain limitations with both apps.
-Google Messages chat features only work when the other person has Google Messages.
+Google Messages chat features only work when the other person has Google Messages, which means only Android.

 Related: Google Messages vs. Samsung Messages